Malay cuisine: Brunei

 Bruneian Malay cuisine is often spicy and commonly eaten with either rice or noodles.
-Beef rendang, nasi lemak and pajeri nanas are popular foods in Brunei.
+Beef rendang, nasi lemak and pajeri nanas are frequently served in Brunei.
 Among the few dishes peculiar to Brunei is ambuyat, a sticky ball of flavourless sago starch, which is wrapped around a bamboo fork and dipped into a spicy and sour gravy.

-Nasi katok, which literally means "knock rice", is a popular meal which consists of plain rice, fried chicken and sambal, a spicy relish made from ground chilli peppers and a variety of secondary ingredients including but not limited to shrimp paste, garlic, ginger, shallot, scallion, palm sugar, lime juice, vinegar and anchovies.
+Nasi katok, which literally means 'knock rice', is a commonly served meal which consists of plain rice, fried chicken and sambal, a spicy relish made from ground chilli peppers and a variety of secondary ingredients including shrimp paste, garlic, ginger, shallot, scallion, palm sugar, lime juice, vinegar and anchovies.
 Nasi katok is traditionally served wrapped in brown paper.